log0div0/testo/docs/tutorials/02 - ubuntu installation/README.md

 ## What to begin with?

 Let's try to understand this concept with an example.
-For that, let's go back to the script we've developed in the guide 1.
+For that, let's go back to the script we've developed in the tutorial 1.

 ```testo
 machine my_ubuntu {